ozean12/billie-plugin-shopware6-module/README.md

 ## Release notes

-### Version 2.0.0 - Released on 2021-10-05
+### Version 2.0.0 - Released on 2021-11-11

 - Replaced outdated SDK for api request with the new SDK (Version 2.x)
-- Compatiblity to Shopware 5.7
+- Compatibility to Shopware 5.7
-- Compatiblity with PHP 8
+- Compatibility with PHP 8
 - Fixed a few bugs

 **Please note:** This is the first public release.
 There has been a few non-public releases before.
-You can safly update to this version.
+You can safely update to this version.